 I needed to be “at home” (which is to say, in a hotel with WiFi) by 1 PM on the winter day I spent in the vicinity of Mt.
 Fuji, which set two hard borders for my trip.
 Firstly, that I would need to stay extremely near the mountain (rather than in Tokyo, as I might’ve ordinarily done when taking a Mt.
 Fuji day trip) and secondly, that I would need to rent a car, rather than relying on the mediocre public transportation around Fujisan.

 However, if you want to see Mt.
 Fuji in winter and you aren’t on a rigid time schedule, you can be more flexible.
 For example, you could ride a Fujikyu bus from Shibuya to Kawaguchiko and back and visit solely as a day excursion.
 Or, you could sleep first in Kawaguchiko, then in Hakone and finally even in Shizuoka, to get many different views of the mountain before continuing on about your winter trip to Japan.
+Yet another option is to stay in Tokyo, but ascend a viewpoint (such as Bunkyo Civic Center; the picture below is from there) and enjoy views of the mountain from the city center.

 Other FAQ About Winter Trips to Mt.
 Fuji